Arseni1919/Learning_CS224N/README.md

 The _seq2seq_ model took over the world by just two years - all major companies adapted this seq2seq model for translation and other seq2seq tasks.

+## Lecture 7 - Attention and LLM Intro

 ## Credits